Jake Reeves: Notts County

 He signed for National League club Notts County on 18 August 2020.

 Stevenage

 Reeves agreed terms with League Two club Stevenage on 21 June 2021, officially joining the club upon the expiry of his Notts County contract.
 Reeves scored his first Stevenage goal on the opening day of the season against Barrow.

-Third spell at Wimbledon
+Return to Wimbledon

 In May 2023, it was announced that he would return to AFC Wimbledon on 1 July 2023.
 He was named Wimbledon's Player of the Year for the 2023–24 season.
 On 30 August 2024 Reeves signed a contract extension with Wimbledon.

+Reeves joined Barnet on a season-long loan on 20 August 2026.

 Personal life

 Reeves is a Charlton Athletic supporter.